samiajannat/IBM-Data-Analyst/README.md

   This mini-course is intended to demonstrate foundational Python skills for working with data.
 The completion of this course involves working on a hands-on project where you will develop a simple dashboard using Python.

 ## SQL for Data Science with Python
+  Much of the world's data resides in databases.
+SQL (or Structured Query Language) is a powerful language which is used for communicating with and extracting data from databases.
+The emphasis in this course is on hands-on and practical learning .
+I worked with real databases, real data science tools, and real-world datasets.
+I also created a database instance in the cloud.
+Through a series of hands-on labs, I practiced building and running SQL queries.
+I also learnt how to access databases from Jupyter notebooks using SQL and Python.

+## Data Analysis with Python
   I learnt how to analyze data using Python.
 This course took me from the basics of Python to exploring many different types of data.
 I gained knowledge on how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more!

       Topics covered: